-John Scott Poole was appointed dean of the College of Architecture and Design in spring 2011 and stepped down to return to teaching in June 2021, when he was named Dean Emeritus by the University of Tennessee.
+John Scott Poole, FAIA, was appointed dean of the College of Architecture and Design in spring 2011 and stepped down to return to teaching in June 2021, when he was named Dean Emeritus by the University of Tennessee.
 During his tenure as dean, his primary strategic initiatives were to build collaborations and external partnerships, elevate the academic profile of the college’s students, and recruit and retain superior faculty members.

 Over the course of his academic career, Poole’s primary scholarly and outreach contribution has been increasing the awareness of contemporary Nordic architecture.
 Through publications, lectures, exhibits, symposiums, conferences, study tours, professional continuing education, and academic exchanges, he has elevated appreciation and understanding of Nordic architecture within America and across the globe.